AlexDisler/cordova-icon/README.md

 <img src="cordova-icon-resize.png"/>

 Automatic icon resizing for Cordova.
-Create an icon in the root folder of your Cordova project and use cordova-icon to automatically resize and copy it for all the platforms your project supports.
+Create an icon in the root folder of your Cordova project and use cordova-icon to automatically resize and copy it for all the platforms your project supports (currenty works with iOS and Android).

 ### Installation